SkygearIO/skygear-doc/content/js/relation.md

 ## User relations (Friends & Followers)

 Skygear provide three default relations: friend, following and follower.
+- `follower` and `following` are one non-mutual relation with direction.
+You can follow a user without his explicit consensus.
+- `friend` is mutual relation without direction.
+If you add friend with Ben and Ben add friend with you, then you two will have `friend` relationship.

 ### Add relations

-If the current user wants to follow another user called Ben:
+If the current user wants to follow Ben:

 ``` javascript
 const toFollow = new skygear.relation.Following([ben]);